nabarunbaruaAIML/onnx_model_size_compression/README.md

 another format is a painful task.There arises a lot of unprecedented issues and exceptions, resolving which could eat up your development/Experiment time .Hence, Its the best way of making sure that your model does not get into a framework lock.
 Cross-platform compliance makes it easy for deployment which we will discuss in the coming sections

-2. Faster Inference : The inference is faster in the ONNX runtime as the runtime itself is build in C and as its the closest we can get to the machine .Its really fast in execution.
+2. Faster Inference : The inference is faster in the ONNX runtime as the runtime itself is built in C and as its the closest we can get to the machine .Its really fast in execution.
-3. Env agnostic deployment : Although , your training stage would be in python , ONXX now gives the flexibility to deploy your trained weights into multiple other stacks or enviroments such as  C#/C++/Java etc.
+3. Env agnostic deployment : Although , your training stage would be in python , ONNX now gives the flexibility to deploy your trained weights into multiple other stacks or enviroments such as  C#/C++/Java etc.

 In essence , ONNX helps achieve high degree of Interoperability between architectures and  hardwares.